DecisionsDev/decisions-on-kafka/Readme.md

 `<rulesetPath>` The IBM ODM ruleset Path.

-`<Consumer Group>` The kafka consumer group in which the Business Application is part.
+`<Consumer Group>` The kafka consumer group in which the Business Application is part of.

 1. Create the first Client Application : Open a command line in the project ODM-DecisionServer-JSE-Kafka root folder then run the command below, it sends a payload corresponding to the loan request.
 In this loan request the amount is 10000 and